PanosK92/SpartanEngine/README.md

 Directus3D is a game engine that started as a hobby project and evolved into something greater.
 The source code is simple, modern and tackles a lot of aspects of engine development.
 Have fun!

-Note: This project is still in an early development stage and there is a lot experimentation in finding what works best.
+Note: This project is in an early development stage and there is a lot experimentation going on, regarding what works best.
-As a result, no design decision is set in stone and it will take a while until it's production ready.
-Having a full-time job, I invest whatever time I have left on it.
-However, if you wish for things to move faster and help shape it, feel free to contribute.
+As a result, no design decision is set in stone and it will take a while until the engine is ready to produce games.

 ![Screenshot](https://raw.githubusercontent.com/PanosK92/Directus3D/master/Runtime/Assets/screenshot-v0.3_preview.jpg)